 - Membership subscription, where the membership is renewed at the fixed interval, without user intervention!

 - Software products, that need the users to subscribe to it.
 The users can use the software with a limited period license and then the license is renewed when the previous validity comes to an end.

 The best example is renting server space.
 The Web host you choose will charge you a monthly or yearly subscription fee.
-When the subscription period expires, you can renew the subscription and avail the service for the next duration.
+When the subscription period expires, you can renew the subscription and avail of the service for the next duration.

 Let’s start with WooCommerce Subscriptions

-WooCommerce subscription is one of the most comprehensive subscription facility for WordPress.
+WooCommerce subscription is one of the most comprehensive subscription facilities for WordPress.
 The plugin is designed to work with WooCommerce.
 So, if your eCommerce website is based on WooCommerce, you can use this plugin.

 Features of WooCommerce subscription for recurring payments